Codes and Ordinances Joint Committee Homepage

 Page 1 of 2 pages

-Meeting of the Codes and Ordinances Joint Committee June 15, 2022 at 6:00 p.m.
-Street Jones Building – Room #400A 1000 E. 11th St, Austin, TX 78702 Some members of the Codes and Ordinances Joint Committee may be participating by video conference.
-The meeting may be viewed online at: http://www.austintexas.gov/page/watch-atxn-live.
+Meeting of the Codes and Ordinances Joint Committee September 21, 2022 at 6:00 p.m.
+Permitting and Development Center (PDC) – Room #1406 6310 Wilhelmina Delco Drive Austin, TX 78752 Some members of the Codes and Ordinances Joint Committee may be participating by video conference.
 Public comment will be allowed in-person or remotely by telephone.
 Speakers may only register to speak on an item once, either in-person or remotely, and will be allowed up to three minutes to provide their comments.
 Registration no later than noon the day before the meeting is required for remote participation.
-To register, call or email the board liaison at 512-974-3509 or greg.dutton@austintexas.gov CURRENT COMMITTEE MEMBERS Nadia Barrera-Ramirez (Chair) Claire Hempel (Vice-Chair) Awais Azhar Todd Shaw Ann Denkler Jolene Kiolbassa Greg Anderson EXECUTIVE SESSION (No public discussion) The Codes and Ordinances Joint Committee will announce it will go into Executive Session, if necessary, pursuant to Chapter 551 of the Texas Government Code, to receive advice from Legal Counsel on matters specifically listed on this agenda.
-The committee may not conduct a closed meeting without the approval of the city attorney.
-Private Consultation with Attorney – Section 551.071 CALL TO ORDER 1.
-PUBLIC COMMUNICATION: Speakers signed up prior to commencement of the meeting will be allowed to address their concerns regarding items not posted on the agenda.
-2. APPROVAL OF MINUTES a.
-Approval of the March 16, 2022, meeting minutes. b.
-Approval of the May 5, 2022, meeting minutes Facilitator: Chair Barrera-Ramirez City Attorney: None 1 3.
-REGULAR AGENDA: Previously initiated amendments to the code; offered for discussion and possible recommendation to the full Planning Commission. a.
-Floodplain Regulations.
-Discuss and consider an ordinance amending Title 25 of the City Code related to floodplain regulations.
-City Staff: Jameson Courtney, Watershed Protection Department, (512) 974-3399, Jameson.Courtney@austintexas.gov; (Discussion and/or Possible Action).
-4. OTHER BUSINESS a.
-Update on Potential Upcoming and Current Code Amendments – City Staff: Greg Dutton, Housing and Planning and Department, (512) 974-3509, Greg.Dutton@austintexas.gov; (Discussion and/or Possible Action).
-5. FUTURE AGENDA ITEMS Future agenda items will NOT be discussed at the current meeting, but will be offered for initiation, discussion, and/or possible recommendation to the full Planning Commission at a FUTURE meeting.
+To register, call or email the board liaison at 512-974-3509 or greg.dutton@austintexas.gov CURRENT COMMITTEE MEMBERS Nadia Barrera-Ramirez (Chair) Claire Hempel (Vice-Chair) Awais Azhar Todd Shaw Ann Denkler Jolene Kiolbassa Greg Anderson CALL TO ORDER PUBLIC COMMUNICATION: GENERAL Speakers signed up prior to commencement of the meeting will be allowed to address their concerns regarding items not posted on the agenda.
+APPROVAL OF MINUTES 1.
+Approval of the June 15, 2022, meeting minutes.
+2. Approval of the August 17, 2022, meeting minutes.
+DISCUSSION AND ACTION ITEMS 3.
+2023 Meeting Schedule.
+Discuss and approve the 2023 meeting schedule.
+4. Historic Design Standards Amendments.
+Discuss and consider a recommendation for initiation of amendments to Title 25 of the City Code to codify the Historic Design Standards as a tool for interpreting the Secretary of the Interior’s Standards.
+(No changes to the historic review process are Facilitator: Chair Barrera-Ramirez City Attorney: None 1 proposed.)
+City Staff: Andrew Rice, Housing and Planning and Department, (512) 974-1686, andrew.rice@austintexas.gov 5.
+Project Connect.
+Discuss and consider a recommendation for adoption of an ordinance amending Title 25 of City Code to create a foundational ordinance for Transit System Projects to facilitate the construction of critical transportation infrastructure.
+City Staff: Donna Galati, Project Connect Office, (512) 974-2733, Donna.Galati@austintexas.gov DISCUSSION ITEMS 6.
+Update on Potential Upcoming and Current Code Amendments – City Staff: Greg Dutton, Housing and Planning and Department, (512) 974-3509, Greg.Dutton@austintexas.gov.
+FUTURE AGENDA ITEMS Future agenda items will NOT be discussed at the current meeting, but will be offered for initiation, discussion, and/or possible recommendation to the full Planning Commission at a FUTURE meeting.
 ADJOURNMENT The City of Austin is committed to compliance with the American with Disabilities Act.
 Reasonable modifications and equal access to communications will be provided upon request.
-Meeting locations …
+Meeting locations are planned with wheelchair access.
+If requiring Sign Language Interpreters or …

 Code amendments summary table original pdf